alecab94/mews-data-task/README.md

 # Mews Data Analyst Task

-This is a solution to the MEWS Data Analyst Task avaliable [here](https://github.com/MewsSystems/developers/blob/726685ffd908770928413f58302d0a3c70bab550/jobs/Data/Readme.md).
+This is a solution to the MEWS Data Analyst Task available [here](https://github.com/MewsSystems/developers/blob/726685ffd908770928413f58302d0a3c70bab550/jobs/Data/Readme.md).
 Input CSV files are loaded into a Postgres database in a docker container using dbt seeds.
 Then, data is staged, transformed, and prepared for analysis for either an ad-hoc report or consumption by the Power BI dashboard prepared.

 ## Project Structure